ScaleSec/project_lockdown/README.md

 ### Modes

 Project Lockdown has the capability to run in two modes: `read` and `write`.
-In `write` mode, lockdown will automatically remediate the findings it discovers.
+In `write` mode, Project Lockdown will automatically remediate the findings it discovers.
 Both `read` and `write` modes will send an alert to a Pub/Sub topic to integrate into your alerting process.

 ### Requirements